proveskit/pysquared/pysquared/ota_update/README.md

 - Uses standard Python libraries available in CircuitPython
 - Implements proper error handling and logging
 - Follows the existing codebase patterns and conventions
+- Uses a simple checksum algorithm (sum of bytes mod 65536) that's compatible with CircuitPython's limited hashlib

+## Checksum Algorithm

+The system uses a simple 16-bit checksum algorithm:
+- Sums all bytes in the file
+- Applies modulo 65536 (0xFFFF) to keep it within 16 bits
+- Returns a 4-character hexadecimal string

+This algorithm is:
+- Fast and memory-efficient
+- Compatible with CircuitPython's limited libraries
-- Uses MD5 for checksums (available in CircuitPython's `hashlib`)
+- Sufficient for detecting file corruption in most cases
+- Deterministic and reproducible

 ## Error Handling

 The system provides comprehensive error handling:

-- `FileNotFoundError`: Raised when files or directories don't exist
+- `Exception`: Raised when files or directories don't exist
-- `Exception`: Raised for other errors with detailed logging
 - All errors are logged with context information
 - Graceful handling of individual file failures during batch operations